Senior Curriculum

 In today’s increasingly globalised and connected world, the importance of effective communication has never been greater.
 We believe that being able to speak a foreign language is a vital skill for the future of our country and, most importantly, for your children.

-French, German and Spanish are taught throughout the school.
-All three languages are offered at GCSE and GCE A level and we use AQA exam board.
+French and Spanish are taught throughout the school.
+Both languages are offered at GCSE and we use AQA exam board.

-We have language assistants for each of the three languages, who work with students in small groups to focus on their speaking skills.
+We have language assistants for both languages, who work with students in small groups to focus on their speaking skills.
 Sound and video recordings are frequently used to give pupils access to genuine language sources and to highlight cultural aspects of our Target Language countries.
 Students are encouraged to use a variety of computer programmes and internet sources for reference, research and language practice.

 From Year 9 onwards, pupils have relevant textbooks and workbooks which they keep.